 ResearchMatch.org is a national online recruitment tool for health research, funded by the National Institutes of Health and maintained at Vanderbilt University.
 ResearchMatch connects health researchers with individuals interested in volunteering, through its secure online matching tool.
 UConn is part of the ResearchMatch Network.
 There is no cost to UConn researchers to use ResearchMatch.
-There are currently over 158,000 (and counting!) registered volunteers across the country.
-ResearchMatch is also now available in Spanish.
+There are currently over 160,000 (and counting!) registered volunteers across the country.
+ResearchMatch is also available in Spanish.

 Use this link to register as a researcher: https://www.researchmatch.org/researchers/.
 You do not need to be a Principal Investigator to register.
 The registration process takes less than 10 minutes and when you are finished, you will be granted “feasibility access” to do a feasibility search of aggregate data regarding the current ResearchMatch volunteer population.
 You will be able to see the demographic and health information breakdown for the volunteers within a designated geographic area.

-Then, if you decide to use ResearchMatch to conduct participant recruitment, you will need IRB approval:
+If you decide to use ResearchMatch to conduct participant recruitment, you will need IRB approval:

 - The Vanderbilt IRB provides oversight for ResearchMatch as a recruitment tool and this has been documented within the ResearchMatch IRB Letter of Understanding (available upon request), but to use ResearchMatch as a recruitment tool for a specific study, you will first need to get UConn IRB approval.